jingai/plugin.image.iphoto/README.txt

 Referenced and Managed Libraries
 ================================
-iPhoto gives you the option of managing your photos for you, by placing a copy of them within the library itself, or referencing your originals, leaving them in their original location on the filesystem.
+iPhoto/Aperture gives you the option of managing your photos for you, by placing a copy of them within the library itself, or referencing your originals, leaving them in their original location on the filesystem.

 If your library is managed, you will select "Managed Library" in the plugin settings (this is the default).

-If your library is referenced and you are running XBMC on the same machine that you use iPhoto, you may also select "Managed Library".
+If your library is referenced and you are running XBMC on the same machine that you use iPhoto/Aperture, you may also select "Managed Library".

 If your library is referenced and resides on a share over the network, you need to tell the plugin how to access the originals.
-If on the machine you use iPhoto your originals are accessed via, for instance, "/Volumes/Media/Pictures", they may not be mounted at the same point on the machine on which you run XBMC.
+If on the machine you use iPhoto/Aperture your originals are accessed via, for instance, "/Volumes/Media/Pictures", they may not be mounted at the same point on the machine on which you run XBMC.
 If this is the case, you will need to configure the "Local root path to masters" and "Rewrite root path as" options.

 About Places support
 ====================
-If the plugin is configured to support the Places feature of iPhoto, it will parse the latitude/longitude pairs in iPhoto's database and look up the corresponding addresses using Google.
+If the plugin is configured to support the Places feature of iPhoto/Aperture, it will parse the latitude/longitude pairs in the library and look up the corresponding addresses using Google.

 If Google reports one or more businesses near the coordinates, the plugin